Yourco Logo

 "All things considered, how satisfied are you with your job?"
 (1–5 scale: Very Dissatisfied to Very Satisfied)

-Send this monthly as your anchor question to establish a baseline trend.
+Run this monthly as your anchor question to track baseline morale by location and shift.
 When scores drop at specific locations, schedule manager conversations within two weeks to identify causes before satisfaction issues spread.

 Manager Effectiveness